There Must Be a Pony: Reception

 "Miss Taylor and Mr. Lowe are worth the effort of watching but, in the end, the movie illustrates one of Marguerite's pearls of wisdom: 'Talk about grinding it out.
 TV brings new meaning to the words chopped liver," said The New York Times.
 People advised, "Think of this as a one-woman show, Elizabeth Taylor’s show, and you’ll be in for some moments to remember...
 If you own a VCR, tape this show, then speed through it, stopping only to savor Liz’s scenes.
 Then erase the tape."

 Awards

-The film was nominated for the Primetime Emmy Award for Outstanding Art Direction for a Miniseries or Movie in 1987.
+The film was nominated for the Primetime Emmy Award for Outstanding Art Direction for a Miniseries or Movie at the 39th Primetime Emmy Awards in 1987.